-Isis has entered into indemnity agreements with each of its directors and executive officers that require Isis to indemnify such persons against expenses, judgments, fines, settlements and other amounts incurred (including expenses of a derivative action) in connection with any proceeding, whether actual or threatened, to which any such person may be made a party by reason of the fact that such person is or was a director or an executive officer of Isis or any of its affiliated enterprises, provided such person acted in good faith and in a manner such persons reasonably believed to be in, or not opposed to, the best interests of Isis and, with respect to any criminal proceeding, has no reasonable cause to believe his conduct was unlawful.
-The indemnification agreements also set forth procedures that will apply in the event of a claim for indemnification thereunder.
+The Registrant has entered into indemnity agreements with each of its Directors and executive officers that require the Registrant to indemnify such persons against expenses, judgments, fines, settlements and other amounts incurred (including expenses of a derivative action) in connection with any proceeding, whether actual or threatened, to which any such person may be made a party by reason of the fact that such person is or was a Director or an executive officer of the Registrant or any of its affiliated enterprises, provided such person acted in good faith and in a manner such persons reasonably believed to be in or not opposed to the best interests of the Registrant and, with respect to any criminal proceeding, has no reasonable cause to believe his conduct was unlawful.
+The indemnification agreements also set forth certain procedures that will apply in the event of a claim for indemnification thereunder.

-At present, there is no pending litigation or proceeding involving a director or officer of Isis as to which indemnification is being sought, nor is Isis aware of any threatened litigation that may result in claims for indemnification by any officer or director.
+At present, there is no pending litigation or proceeding involving a Director or officer of the Registrant as to which indemnification is being sought, nor is the Registrant aware of any threatened litigation that may result in claims for indemnification by any officer or Director.

-Isis has an insurance policy covering the officers and directors of Isis with respect to certain liabilities, including liabilities arising under the Securities Act or otherwise.
+The Registrant has an insurance policy covering the officers and directors of the Registrant with respect to certain liabilities, including liabilities arising under the Securities act or otherwise.